mist64/cbmbus_doc/5 TCBM.md

 * There are 8 data lines, DIO1-8[^4].
 * The two STATUS lines are used by the device to signal errors.
 * The DAV and ACK lines are used for handshaking.
-* The DEV line tells the computer whether the device number is 0 or 1.
 * The RESET line resets the device.
+* The DEV line tells the paddle whether to create bus #0 or #1 (see below).

 ### Paddle

-The TED series spans from the super-low-cost[^5] C116 (rubber keyboard, 16 KB) to the "pro" Plus/4 with 64 KB, an additional ACIA chip for RS232 and built-in productivity software.
+The TED series spans from the super-low-cost[^5] C116 (rubber keyboard, 16 KB) to the high-end Plus/4 (pro keyboard, 64 KB, RS232, built-in productivity software).
 The [Standard Serial](https://www.pagetable.com/?p=1135) port only requires 3 GPIO lines and was natively supported by all TED machines.
-A parallel bus would have required adding a I/O controller.
+A parallel bus would have required adding an additional I/O controller.

 To save on costs, the I/O controller did not come with the machine, but one shipped with every disk drive, where the costs of the chip were eclipsed by the cost of the drive (USD 269).

 The 1551 disk drive, the only TCBM device made, came with a fixed cable that ended in the so-called "Paddle", a cartridge for the TED expansion port.
-The expansion port on Commodore computers exposes the complete internal bus, allowing the I/O controller in the paddle to map itself into the computer's address space, at one of two locations, decided by the DEV line from the 1551.
+The expansion port on Commodore computers exposes the complete internal bus, allowing the I/O controller in the paddle to map itself into the computer's address space, at one of two locations, controlled by the DEV line from the 1551.

 XXX pic